Built for the moments your tracker can't reach.

 Bankroll Weekly Review

 Sunday-night recap.
 Net result, four-week trend, biggest swing, biggest leak, best game, account drift, recommended next-week plan.
-AI coach can pre-load the summary as context.
+Review context stays grounded in your own session history.

 Between sessions